mardeanm/SeleniumAutomation/README.md

 ## Sample Test Case

 Valid login test (TC001) using a real webpage with screenshot reporting and test data abstraction.

-##Screenshots are automatically added to the Mochawesome report during the testcases
+## Screenshots
-##They are dynamically named based on Date.now() and saved in a report folder
+Screenshots are automatically added to the Mochawesome report during the testcases and are dynamically named based on Date.now() and saved in a report folder
 <img width="1295" height="814" alt="image" src="https://github.com/user-attachments/assets/d0f71042-080c-4063-b437-3a65d76c24ec" />

 ## Test Report
 After Running open: mochawesome-report/mochawesome.html in your browser to view the report containing: test pass/fail summaries, console logs, screenshots

 ## Setup & Run
 Install Dependencies
 Node.js is required